-You will want to make sure to share these results with your veterinarian so they can update Eddie?s records.
+You will want to make sure to share these results with your veterinarian so they can update your pooches vet records.
 They may be critical to the care of your dog.

-YOUR Test would indicate your dog/s MDR1 Screening Results – which would help your vet/s determine how to treat him/her should they ever need medications!
+YOUR Test will indicate your dog/s MDR1 Screening Results – which would help your vet/s determine how to treat him/her should they ever need medications!

 Test Results Analysis (for Eddie)

 MDR1 Normal/Normal – these dogs have 2 copies of the normal MDR1 gene and do not have the MDR1 mutation.
 They will not pass on the mutation to their offspring.
 These dogs are not at increased risk for experiencing side effects from drugs that are pumped by P-glycoprotein.

 DOGS CAN’T TALK, BUT THEIR DNA CAN – IMPORTANT INFORMATION TO SHARE WITH YOUR VET AND WHAT THE REPORT TELL YOU!